 - Masonry units increase the thermal mass of a building.

-- Masonry buildings have a longer lifespan than any other building type.
+- Masonry buildings have a longer lifespan than other types of buildings.

 Disadvantages of Masonry Construction: